 - What is a wolf cat?

 Lykoi cats are affectionate and sweet.
-They are also playful and have a lot of energy.
-They don’t mind visitors and other strangers in the house, but they can be a bit shy, maybe even a little aloof at first.
-They are very attached to their own owners and fellow felines and can seek refuge behind them when there are visitors.
+They are also playful and full of energy.
+They don’t mind visitors or other strangers in the house, but they can be a bit shy.
+They might even seem a bit distant at first.
+They are very attached to their own owners and fellow cats and may hide behind them when there are visitors.

-A Lykoi is also remarkably intelligent – this cat easily solves cat puzzles, strange obstacles, and problems on its own.
-And this cat breed loves to play as well.
-Lykoi cats enjoy the company of their humans, but they can also entertain themselves quite well.
-Because it’s recommended to keep Lykoi cats indoors, a good indoor cat scratching post is a must.
-It’s a place where a cat can fulfill all its natural behaviors – scratching, climbing, and jumping.
+A Lykoi is also notably intelligent – this breed easily solves cat puzzles, strange obstacles, and problems on its own.
+And it loves to play.
+Lykoi cats enjoy the company of their humans, but they can also entertain themselves very well.
+They are very playful and active.
+Since it is advised to keep Lykoi cats indoors, a good cat tree for indoor cats is essential.
+This provides a space where a cat can express all of its natural behaviors – scratching, climbing, and jumping.

-A Lykoi can be a bit shy with strangers but very affectionate towards its owners!
+A Lykoi may be a bit shy with strangers but is very affectionate with its owners!

 Lykoi kittens are born fully furred.
-But over time, their fur falls out to some extent.
-In the first few years, you’ll see this only on their belly and snout – this cat has no hair around its chin, nose, and eyes.
-These characteristics make Lykoi cats very popular because the combination with their dark – almost black – fur makes them look like little wolves.
+But over time, their coat begins to shed.
+In the first few years, this is mostly noticeable on their belly and snout – this cat has no hair around its chin, nose, and eyes.
+These features make Lykoi cats very popular, as their combination with their dark – almost black – coat gives them a wolf-like appearance.

-So, a Lykoi is partially bald.
-And this baldness increases over the years, so most Lykoi cats eventually have no hair at all.
-This is the reason why this cat breed is banned in the Netherlands – their baldness makes them vulnerable to cold, sunburn, and skin diseases, such as cancer.
+A Lykoi is partially hairless.
+And this hairlessness increases with age, which means that most Lykoi cats eventually end up with no fur at all.
+This is why this breed is banned in the Netherlands – due to their lack of fur, they are very susceptible to cold, sunburn, and skin diseases such as cancer.
+Also important to note: Lykoi cats are hairless, but not hypoallergenic.

-In terms of size, Lykoi cats are average, although males are larger than females.
-Their ears are long, pointed, and wider than those of other breeds.
-The tail also looks different.
-In an average cat, the tail is as long as or longer than the body.
+In terms of size, Lykoi cats are average, although males are sturdier than females.
+The ears of these cats are long, pointed, and wider than those of other breeds.
+Their tails also look different.
+In the average cat, the tail is the same length or longer than the body.
 But the tail of a Lykoi is much shorter!

-Because a Lykoi cat is partially or completely bald, you might think they don’t need to be brushed often.
+Because a Lykoi cat is partially or fully hairless, you might think that this cat doesn’t need to be brushed often.
 But the opposite is true.
-Because they shed so much, you should gently brush them once or twice a week.
-Lykoi cats that are (almost) completely bald need to be bathed once a month or thoroughly washed.
-This keeps their bald skin free of dirt.
-They can also accumulate some oil around their nails and ears, so clean those areas regularly with a soft cloth.
+Because they shed so much hair, they should be brushed gently once or twice a week.
+Lykoi cats that are (almost) completely hairless should be bathed or washed properly once a month.
+This helps keep their bare skin free from dirt.
+They can also accumulate some oil around their nails and ears.
+Regularly clean these areas with a soft cloth.

 - Lots of love and attention